Start of main content

 Participation and eligibility

-You are immediately eligible to join the MTA Deferred Compensation Program and/or MTA 457 Plan as soon as you become an employee of the MTA.
+You are immediately eligible to join the MTA Deferred Compensation Program (457 and 401(k) Plans) as soon as you become an employee of the MTA.
 You may enroll in the Plan at any time.

 - Contributions can be made on a pre-tax or after-tax Roth basis.